emberjsdublin/ember-movies/README.md

 there are some differences outlined below.

 ### Models
-* Ember Movies has proper one-to-many relationship
+* Ember Movies has some one-to-many relationship
   * A list has many movies.
   * A movie belongs to one list.
+  * A movie can have many notes.
+  * A note belongs to one movie.

 This makes editing the nested set of movies for a given list a little different than for the regular Todos application.